michaeltri/amplify-photo-gallery-workshop/content/40_graphql/10_setting_up_appsync.md

 Yes

 ?
 What best describes your project:
-One-to-many relationship (e.g., “Blogs” with “Posts” and “Comments”)
+Single object with fields (e.g., “Todo” with ID, name, description)

 ?
 Do you want to edit the schema now?
-Yes
+No

 Please manually edit the file created at /home/ec2-user/environment/photoalbums/amplify/backend/api/photoalbums/schema.graphql